Graylog2/documentation/pages/configuring_es.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Elasticsearch has no authentication mechanism at time of this writing, make sure to restrict access to the Elasticsearch ports (default: 9200 and 9300).
-Otherwise the data is readable by anyone who can reach the machine.
+Since Elasticsearch has no authentication mechanism at time of this writing, make sure to restrict access to the Elasticsearch ports (default: 9200/tcp and 9300/tcp).
+Otherwise the data is readable by anyone who has access to the machine over network.

 Open file limits
 ^^^^^^^^^^^^^^^^

-Because Elasticsearch has to keep a lot of files open simultaneously it requires a higher open file limit that the usual operating system defaults allow. **Set it to at least 64000.**
+Because Elasticsearch has to keep a lot of files open simultaneously it requires a higher open file limit that the usual operating system defaults allow. **Set it to at least 64000 open file descriptors.**

-Graylog2 will show a notification in the web interface when there is a node in the Elasticsearch cluster that has a too low open file limit.
+Graylog will show a notification in the web interface when there is a node in the Elasticsearch cluster which has a too low open file limit.

 Read about how to raise the open file limit in the corresponding `Elasticsearch documentation page <http://www.elasticsearch.org/tutorials/too-many-open-files/>`_.